SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-102/01-Introduction-to-time-and-space-complexity/01-Introduction-to-time-and-space-complexity.md

 ### The Big O notation complexities

 1. **O(1)** `Constant`: The algorithm's **growth rate remains constant**, regardless of the input size.
-An example is accessing an element in an array by its index.
-Regardless of the size of the array, the time taken to access the element remains constant.
+An example of a constant space complexity is a method that takes a number as input and returns true if it is even.

 2. **O(log n)** `Logarithmic`: **The growth rate increases logarithmically with the input size**.
-An example of **time complexity** is the Binary search on a sorted array of recursive calls that split the problem in half, reducing the time required decreases.
+An example of time complexity is the Binary search on a sorted array of recursive calls that split the problem in half, reducing the time required decreases.

 3. **O(n)** `Linear`: **The growth rate increases linearly with the input size**.
 If the input size doubles, the growth rate will also roughly double.
-Examples include iterating through an array or performing a linear search.
+An example of linear space complexity is a method that creates a new array copy from the input array.

 4. **O(n log n)** `Linearithmic`: **The growth rate increases in proportion to the number of elements multiplied by the logarithm of the number of elements**.
 For example the time complexity of merge sort or quicksort algorithms.